Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 >**Note:** Dependency Injection is sometimes compared with Abstract Factory Design Pattern, but there is a slight difference between both approaches.
 DI has a Framework working behind to solve dependencies by calling the factories and the registered services.

 Now that you understand the Dependency Injection Pattern, you will learn throughout this lab how to apply it in ASP.NET MVC 4.
 You will start using Dependency Injection in the **Controllers** to include a database access service.
 Next, you will apply Dependency Injection to the **Views** to consume a service and show information.
-Finally, you will extend the DI to MVC 4 Filters, injecting a **Custom Action Filter** in the solution.
+Finally, you will extend the DI to MVC 4 Filters, injecting a custom action filter in the solution.

 In this Hands-on Lab, you will learn how to: